 Not So Fast

-The findings are promising, but we more studies.
+The findings are promising, but we need more studies.
 The current research shows a relationship between coffee consumption and a lower chance of prostate cancer.
 But they don't prove that drinking coffee can prevent prostate cancer.
 Clinical trials can test that.

 Plus, there are downsides if you have too much coffee.
 More than 4 cups a day might give you: